This Harry Potter Valentine Box is the perfect way for Harry Potter fans to collect all their Valentine’s Day cards this year!

 I love making Valentine Boxes and have made everything from a Sponge Bob Valentine Box to a Unicorn Valentine Box.
 My favorite to this day though is the Monster Book Of Monsters Valentine Box!
 I liked it so much that I decided to continue the theme and create another Harry Potter Valentine Box this year.

 It was so easy and turned out super cute too.
 It’s the perfect Valentine’s Day box idea for Harry Potter fans of all ages.
 For the younger kids, mom or dad can cut out the shapes and let the kids glue them together.
-Older kids can totally do it all on their own.
+Older kids can totally do it all on their own (and if they get the munchies, they can even make some of these Harry Potter recipes while they craft).

 Scroll to the end of this post to see my entire list of Valentine’s Day Boxes